Myastr0/mk-notes/docs/docs/advanced-guides/cli-commands.md

    - Make sure your API key has the necessary permissions

 4. **Regular Backups**

    - Consider backing up your Notion pages before large syncs
    - Use `preview-sync` to verify changes before updating existing content
    - Be extremely cautious when using the `--clean` flag as it will delete ALL content on the destination page
    - Avoid using `--clean` on Notion pages that contain important manual content not created by mk-notes

+5. **Page Locking**
+   - Use the `--lock` option when you want to preserve synchronized content and prevent accidental modifications
+   - Locked pages cannot be edited until manually unlocked in Notion
+   - Consider using `--lock` for production documentation or final versions
+   - Remember that locked pages will need to be manually unlocked if you need to make future updates

 For more details about how MK Notes organizes your content, see the [Architecture](./architecture.md) documentation.